goujonbe/blog/content/post/dagger.md

 3. execute your actions locally.
 4. deploy to your remote CI runner.

-In my case, there wasn't any packages for rust, neither built-in nor from the community.
+In my case, there wasn't any package for rust, neither built-in nor from the community.
 So, I had to use the docker package to set up a reproducible environment and run my test suite.

 To configure the actions, dagger leverages a language called **CUE**.
 My configuration looks like this: